What is Gestational Diabetes?

 The diagnosis of gestational diabetes alone is not an indication for a cesarean.
-However, the increased occurrence of a larger than average birth weight baby or delivery complications may increase the need for a cesarean delivery.
+However, the increased occurrence of a larger than average birth weight baby or delivery complications may increase the need for cesarean delivery.

 What can I do to control my gestational diabetes?

-Follow the guidelines of your doctor to keep your blood sugar within the target range, eat a healthy diet, get regular physical activity and maintain a healthy weight throughout your pregnancy.
+Follow the guidelines of your doctor to keep your blood sugar within the target range, eat a healthy diet, get regular physical activity, and maintain a healthy weight throughout your pregnancy.

 Why is diet so important?

 Following a healthy diet can help to keep your blood sugars in the target range and prevent complications of gestational diabetes.
-Foods that contain carbohydrates raise the blood sugar so it is important to keep your carbohydrate intake consistent throughout the day.
-It is also advised to limit sugary foods and drinks while at the same time increase your intake of complex carbohydrates and fiber.
+Foods that contain carbohydrates raise blood sugar so it is important to keep your carbohydrate intake consistent throughout the day.
+It is also advised to limit sugary foods and drinks while at the same time increasing your intake of complex carbohydrates and fiber.

 What happens after my baby is born?